Stratovision: Use for propaganda

 The entire project was under the control of Captain George C. Dixon, USN.
 He claimed to be installing AM, FM, shortwave and TV transmitters on the aircraft which would get their power from an onboard 100 kW diesel-fueled generator.
 The planes would not only relay programs from film chain kinescopes and video recorders, but they would also have live cameras to create their own live programs.

 Ground transmissions would be received from the aircraft on TV sets tuned to channel 11 for Armed Forces Television, and channel 9 for programs in Vietnamese.
-On radio the broadcasts would be tuned to 1000 kHz for AM and 99.9 MHz for FM.
+On radio, the broadcasts would be tuned to 1000 kHz for AM and 99.9 MHz for FM.

-On 7 February 1966, Broadcasting magazine reported that after working out a number of technical problems that the first show on channel 9 would begin at 7:30 p.m. and feature South Vietnamese Prime Minister Nguyen Cao Ky and U.S. Ambassador Cabot Lodge in a videotaped production, followed by channel 11 at 8 p.m. with General Westmoreland introducing a two-hour program which incorporated one hour of the Grand Ole Opry filmed in Nashville, Tennessee.
-After that the Vietnamese channel would be seen for one and half hours a day and the U.S. channel for three hours daily.
+On 7 February 1966, Broadcasting magazine reported that after working out a number of technical problems that the first show on channel 9 would begin at 7:30 p.m. and feature South Vietnamese Prime Minister Nguyen Cao Ky and U.S. Ambassador Henry Cabot Lodge in a videotaped production, followed by channel 11 at 8 p.m. with General Westmoreland introducing a two-hour program which incorporated one hour of the Grand Ole Opry filmed in Nashville, Tennessee.
+After that, the Vietnamese channel would be seen for 90 minutes a day and the U.S. channel for three hours daily.

-On 8 February 1966 The New York Times article "South Vietnamese Watch First TV Show" reported that South Vietnamese viewers had to strain their ears because the speakers on the TV sets would need to be amplified if they were going to be heard by a room full of people watching THVN-TV channel 9.
-The U.S. programming on NWB-TV channel 11 was Bob Hope in a two-hour special called Hollywood Salute to Vietnam, followed by half-an-hour of the Grand Ole Opry and another half-hour of the quiz show I've Got a Secret.
+On 8 February 1966, The New York Times article "South Vietnamese Watch First TV Show" reported that South Vietnamese viewers had to strain their ears because the speakers on the TV sets would need to be amplified if they were going to be heard by a room full of people watching THVN-TV channel 9.
+The U.S. programming on NWB-TV channel 11 was Bob Hope in a two-hour special called Hollywood Salute to Vietnam, followed by 30 minutes of the Grand Ole Opry and another 30 minutes of the quiz show I've Got a Secret.
 The regular line-up of shows included Bonanza, Perry Mason, The Ed Sullivan Show, and The Tonight Show Starring Johnny Carson.

-1999 NATO bombing of the Federal Republic of Yugoslavia

-EC-130 Commando Solo was used in propaganda warfare during the 1999 NATO bombing of the Federal Republic of Yugoslavia with questionable success.
-Production was very cheap, below local TV standards in Federal Republic of Yugoslavia with slide show and narration based news.
-Quality of reception was very poor and area of coverage was rather small.

-Iraq War

-During the 2000s, the EC-130 Commando Solo has been used to broadcast information and propaganda for the United States over a variety of television and radio frequencies.
-It has been used in several areas of operation, including Bosnia and Iraq.